catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

 .. contents:: Table of contents
    :local:

-This tutorial will guide trough the installation steps for Logbee in Microsoft Azure.
+This tutorial will guide you through the installation steps for Logbee in Microsoft Azure.

-Set up prerequisites
+Installing Prerequisites
 -------------------------------------------------------

 Azure Cosmos DB